Kethapalli/Infosys_HotelRevAI-AI-Driven-Revenue-Analysis-for-Hotel/milestone-3/readme.md

-# 🏨 Hotel Demand Forecasting & Cancellation Analysis (Power BI)
+# 🏨 Hotel Demand Forecasting & Cancellation Analysis

 ## 📌 Project Overview
 This project presents an interactive Power BI dashboard designed to analyze hotel booking performance with a focus on demand forecasting, cancellations, no-shows, and booking behavior.